kaspermunch/PopulationGenomicsCourse/Exercises/Sweeps/README.md

 Analysis
 --------

 You will perform a genome wide scan and then focus on candidate SNPs.
 The package that you will be using on these analysis is `rehh`.
-And the vignette of the package can be found at blackboard or [here](https://cran.r-project.org/web/packages/rehh/vignettes/rehh.pdf).
-Please have a look at the document and get familiarized with the functions of the package.
+The manual of the package can be found [here](https://cran.r-project.org/web/packages/rehh/rehh.pdf).

 ### Reading in data in REHH format